Rendiere/udacity-azure-devops-nd/projects/1-deploy-a-web-server/readme.md

 5. Create an Azure Resource Group for this project by running `az group create --location uksouth --resource-group udacity-project-1`

 ## Instructions

-_Once all the dependencies are satisfied, follow these instructions to replicate the solution._
+Follow these instructions step-by-step to replicate my solution.

 ### Create the Policy Definition